JorelAli/dotfiles/vim.md

 ### Activating spell check
 When a squiggly line appears under a word in vim, you can put your cursor over it and enter `z=` to bring up the list of suggestions to replace it with.

+## 3rd October 2019
+### LaTeX editing environment
+Use of the vim-latex-live-preview is great.
+It's started up by using `:LLPStartPreview` and will open a PDF viewer of your choice.